kcp-dev/kcp/docs/content/contributing/monorepo.md

 The mirroring rules are located in the kcp-dev/kcp repoitory and can be found at https://github.com/kcp-dev/kcp/blob/main/staging/publishing/rules.yaml

+The kcp project also has a testing envrionment for publishing-bot called `kcp-nightly`.
+There's a dedicated [GitHub organization](https://github.com/kcp-nightly) and a dedicated instance of publishing-bot running in the `publishing-bot-nightly` namespace in the Prow control plane cluster.
+The publishing-bot configuration for the `kcp-nightly` environemnt can be found at https://github.com/kcp-dev/publishing-bot/blob/master/configs/kcp-nightly

 At the moment, the bot is configured to run every 4 hours.

 ## Creating a New Staging Repository